EleutherAI/knowledge-neurons/README.md

 ]
 ```

-The technique from Dai et al. has been used to locate knowledge neurons in `bert-base-uncased` for all the head/relation/tail entities in the PARAREL dataset.
+The technique from Dai et al. has been used to locate knowledge neurons in the huggingface bert-base-uncased model for all the head/relation/tail entities in the PARAREL dataset.
 Both the neurons, and more detailed results of the experiment are published at `bert_base_uncased_neurons/*.json` and can be replicated by running `pararel_evaluate.py`.
 More details in the `Evaluations on the PARAREL dataset` section.

 # Setup